 Right to erasure

-we are legally obliged to delete it
+- when we are legally obliged to keep hold of your data;

 Right to object